 COMS 580 is a full course.
-During the semester, teams will produce a mediabased project while at the same time teams or individuals will complete a research essay.
+During the first term teams will produce a media-based project and during the second individuals will complete a major research essay.
 The first week of the class will be devoted to group formation, discussion of group process, elaboration of media and critical research projects, discussion of relevant topics, research methodologies, and issues surrounding format and writing.
-Both the project and the paper will be presented to the class at the end of the semester.
-Students will be asked to complete a peer review of each other's media project.
+Both the media project and the paper will be presented to the class at the end of each semester.
+Student input will be taken into account in the instructor's determination of the final grade for the media projects.
 Class meetings will include student led discussions of communication, culture and media events and theory.